-In this guide, we’ll break down everything we know about Minecraft 1.20, including when you can access these features in the Snapshot and Preview branches, and any new mobs and new blocks set to arrive in the Minecraft 1.20 update.
+In this guide, we’ll break down everything we know about Minecraft 1.20, including when you can access these features in the Snapshot and Preview branches, and any new mobs, items, biomes, and blocks set to arrive in the Minecraft 1.20 update.

 Minecraft 1.20 expected release date

 No exact release day has yet been given, but we do know that Minecraft 1.20 will launch later this year, sometime in 2023.
 However, Java snapshots and betas in Bedrock Edition have been available since October 2022, so if you are okay with playing a potentially buggy and unoptimised pre-release, then you can start trying out the new features of Minecraft 1.20 right now.

 Those on Minecraft Java edition can access the new Minecraft 1.20 Snapshot by opening the Minecraft Launcher, pressing the arrow next to the Play button, and selecting the latest Snapshot.
 Make sure to activate Experimental Features to ensure that Minecraft 1.20 content is active in your world.

 Those on Minecraft Bedrock edition must also open the Minecraft Launcher, and then head to the Minecraft Preview tab.
 Install the Preview branch and then make sure to activate Experimental Features in your world.